 It's not clear why milia come about in adults.
 They don’t seem to be related to diet, lifestyle or health issues.

-Although they're not a medical risk, they age the skin and most people with milia would prefer that they weren't there.
+Although they're not a medical risk, they age the skin and most people who get these little white lumps would prefer that they weren't there.

 What Do Milia Look Like?

 They are usually very small, white or flesh-coloured lumps, which are firm to the touch.